cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-30.1-released/index.md

 (GHSA-vp52-pcj8-j9qc), a heap-exhaustion issue in gRPC-Go's HTTP/2 frame handling.

-This kind of groundwork is also paving the way for 1.31.0, which will build on it to make failover and High Availability even more solid.
+This kind of groundwork is also paving the way for 1.31.0, which will further solidify failover and High Availability.

 ---